irisval/180deg/CODE_OF_CONDUCT.md

-e# Contributor Covenant Code of Conduct
+# Contributor Covenant Code of Conduct

 ## Our Pledge